-And it is no wonder that U.S. medical doctors can provide no cure via their usual two weapons --- drugs and surgery.
+And it is no wonder that U.S. medical doctors can provide no safe cure via their usual two weapons --- drugs and surgery.
 Pain killers are not a cure.
 Painkillers cannot manipulate these muscles.
+Muscle relaxant drugs have bad side effects --- such as disabling peristaltic action of the alimentary canal resulting in hemorrhoid-causing/worsening constipation.
 And, if it is a muscle problem, not a bone or cartilage problem, what kind of surgery would provide relief?)

 On the web, I found diagrams for a psoas stretch where you kneel on one knee with the foot of the other leg far in front --- like the diagram at the top of this page.
 That diagram pretty much describes the stretch, wordlessly.